timescale/docs/promscale/installation/docker.md

 </procedure>

+## Upgrade from the previous alpine image
+You can upgrade from the previous alpine image on Docker or Kubernetes.

-## Upgrading from the previous alpine image
+### Upgrading from the previous alpine image on Docker

 Previously, the recommended image was located at [`timescaledev/promscale-extension`](https://hub.docker.com/r/timescaledev/promscale-extension).
 It was based on the [Alpine docker image for PostgreSQL](https://github.com/docker-library/postgres/blob/e8ebf74e50128123a8d0220b85e357ef2d73a7ec/12/alpine/Dockerfile).
-Because of [collation bugs](https://github.com/docker-library/postgres/issues/327) and other issues we have now switched to the Debian-based image above.

 The previous Alpine-based image are updated and supported until the end of 2022 but users are encouraged to migrate to the